 e) The ability to confidently and competently include the needs, wishes and feelings of children and young people in the mediation process through indirect consultation.

-2. To provide those trainees who successfully complete the course with a qualification which is compliant with the standards of and recognised by the UK Family Mediation Council, and the Mediators’ Institute of Ireland.
+2. To provide those trainees who successfully complete the course with a qualification which is compliant with the standards of and recognised by The College of Mediators UK.

-Stage Three: FMNI uses a Panel of Trained Mediators to deliver its service across Northern Ireland and from time to time invites new members to apply to join its Panel.
-Panel members can then use their casework to complete their accreditation portfolio.
+FMNI uses a Panel of Trained Mediators to deliver its service across Northern Ireland and from time to time invites new members to apply to join its Panel.
+Panel members can then use their supervised casework to complete their Portfolio.